Two BU Scholars of African American History Elected to AAAS

 They’ll be inducted just across the Charles River, in Cambridge, the AAAS’s home, on October 20, with the nature of the ceremony—in person or online—to be determined by the state of the coronavirus pandemic then, the organization announced.

-Heywood’s most recent book, Njinga of Angola: Africa’s Warrior Queen, her first work of scholarship for a general audience, drew rave reviews (“enthralling”) and was translated into French and Portuguese.
+Heywood’s most recent book, Njinga of Angola: Africa’s Warrior Queen (Harvard University Press, 2019), her first work of scholarship for a general audience, drew rave reviews (“enthralling”) and was translated into French and Portuguese.
 Earlier, she edited Central Africans and Cultural Transformations in the American Diaspora, which Brazil adopted as “one of the core texts” teaching their culture’s African heritage, she says.

-Thornton is the author of eight books, the best known of which is Africa and Africans in the Making of the Atlantic World, 1400-1800, a standard in the study of the African diaspora that has sold over 40,000 copies and been cited almost 2,000 times in academic publications.
+Thornton is the author of eight books, the best known Africa and Africans in the Making of the Atlantic World, 1400-1800 (Cambridge University Press, 2012), a standard in the study of the African diaspora that has sold over 40,000 copies and been cited almost 2,000 times in academic publications.
 “I’ve published other books, eight in all, and some of them have done pretty well on both the academic and classroom sides,” he says, “but if people tell me, ‘I read your book,’ they usually mean Africa and Africans.”

 John Adams, John Hancock, and others founded the AAAS in 1780, during the American Revolution, to equip the future United States with a knowledge-gathering body to advance public welfare.

-Among the many AAAS members from BU are President Robert A. Brown; President Emeritus Aram Chobanian (Hon.’06); William Fairfield Warren Distinguished Professors Nancy Kopell and Laurence Kotlikoff; Kathryn Bard, a CAS archaeology professor; Nobel Laureate Sheldon Glashow, Arthur G. B. Metcalf Professor of Mathematics and Science; Jeffrey Henderson, William Goodwin Aurelio Professor of Greek Language and Literature; Ha Jin, a CAS professor of creative writing; Robert Pinsky, former US poet laureate and a CAS professor of English; and Paula Fredriksen, a CAS professor emerita.
+Among the many AAAS members from BU are President Robert A. Brown; President Emeritus Aram Chobanian (Hon.’06); William Fairfield Warren Distinguished Professors Nancy Kopell, a College of Arts & Sciences professor of mathematics and statistics, Laurence Kotlikoff, a CAS professor of economics, and Robert Pinsky, former US poet laureate and a CAS professor of English; Kathryn Bard, a CAS archaeology professor; Nobel Laureate Sheldon Glashow, Arthur G. B. Metcalf Professor of Mathematics and Science; Jeffrey Henderson, William Goodwin Aurelio Professor of Greek Language and Literature; Ha Jin, a CAS professor of creative writing; Virginia Sapiro, CAS professor of political science and dean emeritus; and Paula Fredriksen, a CAS professor emerita.